 It’s a common mistake to direct a fan at your front – because that’s the way you’re riding.
 But there’s always going to be more airflow that way.

-One last tip, look at getting a remote to switch them on.
-When you start riding the last thing you need is icy air blasted over you, especially when you are cold anyway.
+One last tip: look at getting a remote to switch them on.
+When you start riding the last thing you need is icy air around you, especially when you are cold anyway.

 So next, let’s get beyond the hot air and look at the different fans I’ve tried or owned and look at their pros and cons.

 Floor Fan: In my mind these are the best.
 If they are small enough to place on your bars or near you on the floor.
 Tower fans are unwieldy, Pedestal Fans distribute the air too widely, and ceiling fans won’t make a difference.

 Pivoting Fan Head: Ensure your fan can aim the breeze exactly where you need it.